 - Jossed.
 She has been shown being taken out of her costume.
 That being said, the strength is due to nerve amplifiers, and not power armor.
 That would severely reduce the necessary size, since it won't need powerful motors.
 Far more likely is that Mecha Maid might figure out a way to do this, but hasn't succeeded in doing so, yet.

 The American comic versus Manga debate is an author tract

-This could be just me being paranoid, but seeing how rational Heather is acting about it as opposed to Alexis, and considering how Alexis invoking Miyazaki is such a common pro anime argument, that a lot of anime haters actually use it in straw man analogies, not to mention their roles as hero and villain respectively, I find it very likely that we are supposed to agree with Heather.
+Seeing how rational Heather acts about it as opposed to Alexis, and considering how Alexis invoking Miyazaki is such a common pro anime argument, that a lot of anime haters actually use it in straw man analogies, not to mention their roles as hero and villain respectively, it is very likely that we are supposed to agree with Heather.

 Dr. Universe was experimented on with his own research and is probably the most powerful person in the comic

 His research was to look into what powers people like his assistant/sidekick Greta who was gifted with gravity manipulation

 not only confiscated his equipment and data, they arrested Greta